The Permanent Bureau (PB) of the Hague Conference on Private International Law (HCCH) seeks a

 Consultancy Fee: Competitive fee, depending on the qualifications and experience of the successful applicant.
-It will include a monthly living allowance for accommodation, cost of living and daily travel expenses; and the costs of a return (economy class) flight.
+It will include a maximum of two weeks’ living allowance for accommodation, cost of living and daily travel expenses in Ecuador; and the costs of a return (economy class) flight.

 Applications: Applicants must submit